Azure/azure-devops-cli-extension/samples/setting-defaults.md

 ## Using git-aliases

-For more information on configurations check help for configure command.
+For more information on how to use git-aliases refer [Using Azure Devops CLI with Git](git-aliases.md)

 ```
-az devops configure -h
+az devops configure --use-git-aliases yes
 ```